Andromedans/andromeda/meta-language.md

 ##### Type definitions

 AML type system is currently under construction.
-It will support the usual datatype defintions, such as inductive datatypes and records.
+It will support the usual datatype definitions, such as inductive datatypes and records.
 At the moment there are predefined lists and optional types.

 ###### Optional values